alban-read/M1-MICRO-FORTH/dumbint.md

 Created token space, shrunk word headers, compiler now compiles into token space.

-#### Status after the week of work.
+#### Week off conclusiom

-I am quite pleased as I think the core work needed is done and can now be extended.
+I think the core work needed is done and can now be extended.

 The whole experience has been completely interactive from the moment the interpreter first said OK to me.

+Did encounter some annoying bugs, rewrote the tracing function a couple of times, cursed the computer.

 - Typical stack juggling words implemented.